The B2B Decision Making Unit (DMU); The Real Faces of Persuasion

-Reading time: 4 minutes
+Reading time: 9 minutes

 The combined power of individual B2B decision makers

 The B2B buying decision is made collectively.
-But in order to win over the majority of individual stakeholders that make up that buying collective, you’ve got to know what each member wants to hear, and when they want to hear it.
+But to win over the majority of individual stakeholders that make up that buying collective, you’ve got to know what each member wants to hear, and when they want to hear it.

-This statement brings forth 2 considerations:
+This statement brings forth two considerations:

 In order to address the above, it’s important to go back to marketing basics – the Decision Making Unit model (also known as a buying center).
+To aid in this, you can use a personal cheat sheet to create detailed buyer personas for each member of the DMU.
+This tool will help you understand their individual needs and decision-making processes better, allowing you to tailor your communications more effectively.

 According to marketing professor and author David Kotler, there are 6 archetypes in the DMU: